Association of Tutors in Law and Political Science

 Content type: Page

 Activities and Objectives of the Association TAUST (Amateur Theater at the University of Science and Technology) is a student association based at the University of Montpellier on the Triolet campus, founded in 1991.
-Its mission is to enable students from all higher education backgrounds to discover and practice theater in various forms, in a free and open manner, with no prerequisites.
+Its goal is to enable all students from any higher education program to discover and practice theater in various forms, in a free and open manner, with no prerequisites.
 For over 30 years, TAUST has offered as many people as possible the opportunity to try their hand at theater, improvisation, and musicals, and to discover the dramatic arts, through more than 150 productions created since the association’s inception.
 Based on the principles of enthusiasm and commitment, the association welcomes any student eager to practice theater, regardless of skill level or experience.
 Above all, TAUST is a hub for connections, shared memories, and all kinds of emotions!
 This positive energy spreads through the events organized throughout the year: the Taustissimes (monthly gatherings), the famous Nuits des Équinoxes festival in March, and other exciting events… Annual membership: €20

 UNICORNS